Temecula Home CenterHome

 The goal of Mountain West Financial is to provide you with an affordable monthly payment that is obtained by getting the best interest rate with lowest fees and closing costs.

 In early 2013 the Consumer Financial Protection Bureau (CFPB) made it a law that banks are required to verify a borrower’s ability to repay a loan.

 In addition, closing costs, rate and fees were essentially standardized across the mortgage industry for the purpose of protecting consumers from unethical lending practices that may potentially put them in a home loan that they couldn’t afford.

 How Does This Relate To My California Mortgage?

 The purpose of this law is to hold mortgage lending institutions more accountable for the loans they issue.

 This means that the Wild Wild West days of shopping for a Temecula lender based on rate or fees is behind us, leaving banks to compete on communication, experience and professionalism.

 However, since mortgage banks will be heavily regulated and scrutinized for every loan they issue, you should anticipate having to provide a slightly heftier paper-trail of documentation.

-Don’t worry, every mortgage program is different, and there are plenty of options for borrowers in scenarios from recently out of short sale, underwater refinance solutions and even foreclosure home renovation purchase loans.
+Don’t worry, every mortgage program is different, and there are plenty of options and home buyer assistance programs for borrowers who’ve recently had a short sale. foreclosure, bankruptcy, are underwater on their LTV, and even home renovation purchase loans.